If you have or are applying for a Tier 4 (General) visa, your

 spouse/partner/children may be able to apply as your Tier 4 dependant.

-From 4 July 2011 it is only possible to bring your dependants with you to the
+It is possible to apply to bring your dependants with you to the UK if you are:

 Babies born in the UK

 Birth in the UK does not automatically make a baby a British citizen.
 The